Jyohuuuu/ARCH2GRP3/README.md

 ## 6. Conclusion & Learnings
 Reflections on:
 - Price differences (international vs. Manila vendors)
+  - International prices were higher than local prices for most components.
+Only the SSD and Graphics Card were more expensive locally than international prices, being ₱319.5 and ₱3,213.84 more expensive respectfully.
+So for the most part, local vendors offered cheaper prices, especially for major parts like the CPU, motherboard, and PSU costing at least ₱2000 less.
+This price advantage allowed us to build a more powerful system while still staying within our ₱60,000 budget.
 - Challenges in finding stock or cheaper equivalents
+  - There weren't any major challenges in sourcing the parts since all components were readily available from well-known local PC vendors such as PC Express, DynaQuest, and VillMan.
+The parts were easy to search for, and listings were updated.
+This convenience made the building process smoother and faster, allowing us to focus more on optimization and budget balance rather than availability issues.
 - What the group learned about PC components and system design

 ---